Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 ![image](https://user-images.githubusercontent.com/10396506/162563197-3a6682b0-d8fd-45a0-b5fd-9ed3534abfe8.png)

 For the time being, Mac and Linux are limited to SDR previews.
-Mac support is a bit challenging at the moment, and Linux needs to step up their HDR game before we attempt to add HDR preview support.
+Mac support is a bit challenging at the moment, and no compositor on Linux has HDR capabilities ready to go as far as we know.

 This is how preview windows handle content:
-- sRGB content on sRGB window: Normal draw
+- sRGB content on sRGB window: Use color value
-- sRGB content on EDR (Mac) window: Normal draw
+- sRGB content on EDR (Mac) window: Use color value
-- sRGB/EDR content on CCCS (Windows) window: Normal draw, adjusted by SDR White Level / 80.0
+- sRGB/EDR content on CCCS (Windows) window: Multiply color value by SDR White Level / 80.0
-- EDR content on sRGB window: Normal draw, tonemapped, lossy
+- EDR content on sRGB window: Tonemap color value (Reinhard), lossy
-- EDR content on EDR (Mac) window: Normal draw
+- EDR content on EDR (Mac) window: Use color value

 Another important note: